Back to Home

 ๐Ÿ— Healthier Adobo

-1. Meat Swap: Use skinless chicken thighs or **pork shoulder (kasim)** instead of liempo
+1. Meat Swap: Use skinless chicken thighs or pork shoulder (kasim).

-2. Sauce Swap: Use coconut aminos instead of soy sauce (cuts sodium + adds sweetness)
+2. Sauce Swap: Coconut aminos instead of soy sauce.

 ๐Ÿฒ Healthier Sinigang